 2. Integrate Keywords

 Once in the past known as "buzzwords," keywords are integral to an SEO strategy that has been around since its origin.
 What is developing, however, is the manner by which keywords are utilized.
-Instead of stuffing a solitary term into your content as routinely as possible, keywords should be integrated normally into your site's content and offer some benefit to whoever is taking a gander at them.
+Instead of stuffing a solitary term into your content as routinely as possible, keyword research should be integrated normally when developing your site's content and offer some benefit to whoever is taking a gander at them.

 Spot-check any specialized markup to affirm that keywords are appropriately used and that your titles are convincing clients to visit your site.
 Things to be aware of include: